 21. The Voyage of the Mimi's “expeditions” were shot after the dramatic episodes were completed.

-In each mini-documentary, one of the young actors—playing him or herself—would act as host, visiting real-life scientists who were doing research that connected to the content of the dramatic portion of the episode.
-“The initial impulse was to show some real science, lest kids think that everything was just wonderfully sexy and interesting and with beautiful people doing fascinating things all the time,” Gibbon says.
+In each mini-documentary, one of the young actors (out of character) would act as host, visiting real-life scientists who were doing research that connected to the content of the dramatic portion of the episode.
+“The initial impulse was to show some real science, lest kids think that everything was just wonderfully sexy and interesting and with beautiful people doing fascinating things all the time,” Gibbon said.
 “We needed to inject a little bit of reality into that.
 And we wanted to show real scientists at work, as opposed to just the fictional ones in our storyline.”
 Affleck, Graham, Tanner, and Pratt visited places like the New England Aquarium, Woods Hole Oceanographic Institution, the New Alchemy Institute, and the Mt.
 Washington Weather Observatory.
-(Among the documents in Bank Street’s archives is a slip, signed by Affleck’s mother, giving Nelson and scriptwriter Hendrick permission to take Affleck there, who “take full responsibility for him during the course of that visit.”)
+(Among the documents in Bank Street’s archives is a slip, signed by Affleck’s mother, giving Nelson and scriptwriter Hendrick permission to take Affleck there, and “take full responsibility for him during the course of that visit.”)

 22. To test The Voyage of the Mimi's computer materials, researchers went analog.